 The redesign of these areas to come together under Intercultural Learning and Engagement is a significant restructure, not only for individual care and support of CUGS and PGS students, but also for specific populations to thrive and flourish, and to maximize the effective ways we can serve and foster mutual care and belonging in the classroom and throughout the campus and across the SNU community.
-The Intercultural Learning and Engagement area includes the Center for Student Success, the Center for Service and Global Engagement, the Department for Access and Opportunity Programs, the RENEW Counseling Center and collaboration with PGS for diversity and inclusive excellence for academic programs and student success.
+While Intercultural Learning and Engagement encompasses the entire campus, specific areas that pertain to ILE include the Center for Student Success, the Center for Service and Global Engagement, the Department for Access and Opportunity Programs, the RENEW Counseling Center and collaboration with PGS for diversity and inclusive excellence for academic programs and student success.